 - Staying healthy: wash or sanitize hands often, cover coughs and sneezes with a tissue, avoid touching your eyes, nose, and mouth with unwashed hands, clean high-touch surfaces and objects often.

-EduNova has developed a free summer webinar series created in response to the COVID-19 crisis and the impact it is having on international students across the province.
+EduNova has developed a free winter webinar series created in response to the COVID-19 crisis and the impact it is having on international students across the province.
 The series is designed to support international students during the changing job market and post-graduation.